JasChia/IRM_Tabular_Predictor/README.md

   -n_restarts (integer), --The number of restarts, default value of 10.

-  -epoch (integer), --The number of epochs run
+  -epoch (integer), --The number of epochs run.

   -erm_weight (float), --The weight of the ERM (empirical risk minimization) penalty (BCELoss), default value of 1.